ssiloti/bep-persistent-credit/one-hop-rep.rst

     The client's DHT node id.

 state
-    Local state dictionary for the recipient at the client.
+    Local state representation for the recipient at the client.

 Impact on Bittorrent Protocol
 =============================

-Per BEP 10, the following extension messages are defined.
+Per DEP 10, The following extension messages are defined.
 All messages except ``identify`` MUST only be sent after an ``identify`` message has been sent.
 All messages except ``identify`` MUST be ignored if received on a connection on which an ``identify`` has not been received.
+All messages except ``target_rate`` are required.
+A peer which does not support all required messages SHOULD be treated as if it does not support any of them.

 identify